John von Neumann

-In honor of his achievements and contributions to the modern world, he was named in 1999 the Financial Times Person of the Century, as a representative of the century's characteristic ideal that the power of the mind could shape the physical world, and of the "intellectual brilliance and human savagery" that defined the 20th century.
+Von Neumann's contributions and intellectual ability drew praise from colleagues in physics, mathematics, and beyond.
+His accolades include a Medal of Freedom and a crater on the Moon named in his honor.

 Life and education

 Family background

-Von Neumann was born in Budapest, Kingdom of Hungary (which was then part of the Austro-Hungarian Empire) on December 28, 1903, to a wealthy, acculturated and non-observant Jewish family.
-His Hungarian birth name was Neumann János Lajos.
+Von Neumann was born in Budapest, Kingdom of Hungary (then part of Austria-Hungary), on December 28, 1903, to a wealthy, non-observant Jewish family.
+His birth name was Neumann János Lajos.
 In Hungarian, the family name comes first, and his given names are equivalent to John Louis in English.

-He was the eldest of three brothers; his two younger siblings were Mihály (English: Michael von Neumann; 1907–1989) and Miklós (Nicholas von Neumann, 1911–2011).
-His father, Neumann Miksa (Max von Neumann, 1873–1928) was a banker, who held a doctorate in law.
+He was the eldest of three brothers; his two younger siblings were Mihály (Michael) and Miklós (Nicholas).
+His father Neumann Miksa (Max von Neumann) was a banker and held a doctorate in law.
 He had moved to Budapest from Pécs at the end of the 1880s.
-Miksa's father and grandfather were both born in Ond (now part of the town of Szerencs), Zemplén County, northern Hungary.
-John's mother was Kann Margit (English: Margaret Kann); her parents were Jakab Kann and Katalin Meisels of the Meisels family.
+Miksa's father and grandfather were born in Ond (now part of Szerencs), Zemplén County, northern Hungary.
+John's mother was Kann Margit (Margaret Kann); her parents were Kann Jákab and Meisels Katalin of the Meisels family.
 Three generations of the Kann family lived in spacious apartments above the Kann-Heller offices in Budapest; von Neumann's family occupied an 18-room apartment on the top floor.

 On February 20, 1913, Emperor Franz Joseph elevated John's father to the Hungarian nobility for his service to the Austro-Hungarian Empire.
 The Neumann family thus acquired the hereditary appellation Margittai, meaning "of Margitta" (today Marghita, Romania).
 The family had no connection with the town; the appellation was chosen in reference to Margaret, as was their chosen coat of arms depicting three marguerites.
 Neumann János became margittai Neumann János (John Neumann de Margitta), which he later changed to the German Johann von Neumann.